Display Bilingual:

 • All for love's sake became poor

-➔ Possessive Case and Inversion (poetic)
+➔ Possessive Case and Past Simple Tense

 • To see my sin upon that cross

-• Call upon the name of the Lord and be saved
+• Call upon the name of the Lord And be saved

-➔ Imperative Mood and Passive Voice
+➔ Imperative Mood and Passive Voice (infinitive)